 I opened the first of four photography studios shooting people, models, musicians, food, hi-tech products, industrial products, and jewelry.
-In the late 80’s I opened a larger advertising photography studio in Atlanta.
+Later on, I opened a larger advertising photography studio in Atlanta.
 I had become an expert in “paint with light” photography.
 My photography was in demand by major corporations and advertising agencies.
 It won gold medals at advertising awards shows.
 But digital imaging came in like a tsunami, and overnight my in-camera special effects and light painting techniques were no longer in high demand.
 I vowed to quit the business.

 But fate stepped in - an architect asked me to photograph his projects for his new website.
 It was enlightening.
 I was not stuck in a dark studio, but travelling and working outside and using my eye for composition and my lighting expertise to create exceptional photos of architectural design.
 For the last 20 years, my passion has been focused on bringing design to light in my photography of architecture and interiors.

 I came to China in 2009, and I have lived and worked here for the last ten years.
 My clients are architects and hotels with projects in China, Asia and the Middle East.